Governance for Aotearoa

 AI Governance Consulting for New Zealand Organisations

-81% of New Zealanders want AI regulation.
+81% of New Zealanders want artificial intelligence regulation.
 Only 6% know what rules exist today.
-That 75-point awareness gap is where governance risk lives -- and where we help you build the structures that turn ambiguity into advantage.
+That 75-point awareness gap is where governance risk lives, and where we help organisations build the structures that turn ambiguity into competitive advantage.

-New Zealand was the last OECD country to publish a national AI strategy.
-That delay created a vacuum -- and organisations are filling it with guesswork, borrowed Australian frameworks, or nothing at all.
+Aotearoa New Zealand was the last OECD country to publish a national AI strategy.
+That delay created a vacuum, and organisations are filling it with guesswork, borrowed overseas frameworks, or nothing at all.
+We see the same patterns across Auckland, Wellington, and Christchurch.

 The 75% awareness gap

-Most New Zealanders -- and most boards -- cannot name a single AI regulation that applies to them.
-The Privacy Act 2020, Fair Trading Act, and Companies Act already impose obligations on AI use.
+Most New Zealanders, and most boards, cannot name a single regulation that applies to AI.
+The Privacy Act 2020, Fair Trading Act 1986, and Companies Act 1993 already impose obligations on AI use.
 Organisations that do not realise this are already exposed.
+We help them understand exactly what applies and build compliance from the ground up.

 Voluntary does not mean optional

 New Zealand's light-touch regulatory approach means governance is technically voluntary.
-But the FMA expects financial services firms to manage AI risk.
+But the FMA expects financial services firms to manage AI risk under existing obligations.
 The Privacy Commissioner enforces the 13 Information Privacy Principles.
+The RBNZ expects operational resilience that includes technology risk.
 And 25% of NZ leaders say governance is the "missing link" in their AI strategy.
-Voluntary today becomes mandatory tomorrow.
+When regulation hardens, and the National AI Strategy signals it will, organisations with governance already in place will be ready.
+Those without it will be scrambling.

 of NZ leaders are prioritising AI agents in their organisations